 The Company considers its capital structure to consist of its components of shareholders' equity.
-When managing capital, the Company's objective is to ensure that it continues as a going concern, to ensure it has sufficient capital to deploy on new and existing projects including its commercialization objectives (including the requirement for matching funds relating to SDTC projects) (Note 7), as well as generating returns on excess funds while maintaining liquidity/accessibility to such funds.
-In order to facilitate the management of its capital requirements, the Company prepares annual operating and capital expenditure budgets that are monitored for variances and updated regularly depending on various factors, including but not limited to: business development and commercial arrangements, capital deployment, personnel planning, service contracts with vendors, access to financing, government program applications, and general capital market or industry conditions.
-The Board of Directors relies on the expertise of the Company's management to sustain future development of the business towards commercialization.
+When managing capital, the Company's objective is to ensure that it continues as a going concern, to ensure it has sufficient capital to deploy on new and existing projects including its commercialization objectives, as well as generating returns on excess funds while maintaining liquidity/accessibility to such funds.
+To facilitate the management of its capital requirements, the Company prepares annual operating and capital expenditure budgets that are monitored for variances and updated regularly depending on various factors, including but not limited to: business development and commercial arrangements, capital deployment, personnel planning, service contracts with vendors, access to financing, government program applications, and general capital market or industry conditions.
+The Board of Directors relies on the expertise of the Company's management to sustain future development of the business towards production and licensing.
 Management reviews and adjusts its capital structure on an ongoing basis.

 The Company is not subject to any externally imposed capital requirements.
-There were no changes to the Company's approach to capital management during the three months ended March 31, 2024.
+There were no changes to the Company's approach to capital management during the six months ended June 30, 2024.

 The Company currently has no source of revenues, though it receives funding from government programs (Note 7) and has historically relied upon equity financing (strategic partners and capital markets) to fund its activities.
-In order to fund ongoing capital and operating expenditures, the Company will spend its existing working capital and seek additional capital sources.
+In order to fund ongoing capital and operating expenditures, the Company will spend its existing working capital and will require additional capital sources.